800-876 Granville St rezoning application

 Will the raised podium with the open spaces result in increased noise for the residents of 833 Seymour, especially since the plan is to use the facilities throughout the day and night for entertainment and social activities?

-JoLi asked 12 months ago
+JoLi asked over 1 year ago

 Thank you for your question and raising your concerns.
 Noise impacts will be considered in the review of the rezoning application.
 The applicant team provided a response related to noise impacts from performance venues for a previous question which is applicable: